-It is important that doctors caring for children with allergic disease recognise that children frequently present with multiple atopic disease, which may only become apparent as the child grows older.
-Early life events appear to be critical to the likelihood of an individual developing subsequent allergic disease, which means that the management of a child in early life may have far reaching consequences.
-For this reason there are a number of research programmes underway looking at early intervention strategies for the prevention of allergy.
+It is important that doctors caring for children with allergic disease recognise that children frequently present with multiple atopic diseases, which may only become apparent as the child grows older.
+Early life events appear to be critical to the likelihood of an individual developing subsequent allergic disease, which means that the management of a child in early life may have far-reaching consequences.
+For this reason, there are a number of research programmes underway looking at early intervention strategies for the prevention of allergy.

 1) Pols DH et al. Interrelationships between Atopic Disorders in Children: A Meta-Analysis Based on ISAAC Questionnaires.
 2015 Jul 2;10(7)

 2) Atopic dermatitis, asthma and allergic rhinitis in general practice and the open population: a systematic review.
 D. H. J. Pols et al. Scand J Prim Health Care.
 2016 Jun; 34(2): 143–150.

 3) Rona RJ, Keil T, Summers C, Gislason D, Zuidmeer L, Sodergren E, et al. The prevalence of food allergy: a meta-analysis.
 J Allergy Clin Immunol 2007;120:638-46.

 4) Perkin et al. Randomised trial of introduction of allergenic foods in breastfed infants.
 NEJM 2016; 374: 1733-1743